 Call your doctor right away if you notice any of these side effects:

-- Shortness of breath, numbness or weakness, sudden or severe headache, or problems with speech or walking.
+- Shortness of breath, numbness or weakness, or problems with speech or walking

 If you notice these less serious side effects, talk with your doctor:

 - Back, joint, or muscle pain